fgardavaud/ProtoEditingEnhance/Help/Host_change.md

 # Some tricks

-## Remote host change command Scanner
+## How to change host in command line

 Retrieve proto files locally or connect remotely to the scanner